janschill/cern-solid-code-investigation/presentations/201203-solid_world/speaking-notes.md

 * Code investigation, what exactly am I going to do?
 * Try to integrate the Solid principles in open source software from CERN.
-* Meaning, where appropriate the user can decided where to store data.
+* Meaning, where appropriate the user can decide where to store data.

 ## 4 Getting Started